ImadYamane/mad_app/README.md

 2. Open a command line and navigate to the root directory of the project you want to run.
 3. Use this command to build and deploy the archive:

-            mvn clean packag

-4. Navigate to the view bundle (view-bundle)

-            cd /view-bundle

-5. Now you can deploy
+    + In case without running the tests:

+                mvn -DskipTests -Parquillian-wildfly-deploy wildfly:deploy

+    + In case you want to deploy after the tests passe:

-            mvn -Pdefault wildfly:deploy
+                mvn -Parquillian-wildfly-embedded, arquillian-wildfly-deploy  wildfly:deploy

+## How to undeploy my project? ##

+                mvn -DskipTests -Parquillian-wildfly-deploy  wildfly:undeploy

 ## More info? ##

 //todo

-- Un-deploy the project